Tramscan/ubuntu-nix-config/README.md

 ```

-6. Create a systemd service for gbm libraries such as 'setup-opengl-symlinks.service'
+6. Create a systemd service for gbm libraries such as `setup-opengl-symlinks.service`
-'sudo nano /etc/systemd/system/setup-opengl-symlinks.service'
+`sudo nano /etc/systemd/system/setup-opengl-symlinks.service`

 ```